rolftimmermans/zeromq-ng/README.md

 Sockets that go out of scope and have no `receive()` or `send()` operations in progress will automatically be closed.
 Therefore it is not necessary in most applications to call `close()` manually.

+Calling this method on a socket that is already closed is a no-op.

 * **Arguments** <br/>
   (none)